fence-io/website/content/articles/networking/load-balancer-cilium-kind/index.md

 # Network Configuration of KinD Cluster

 The architecture of the KinD cluster leverages Docker's networking features alongside standard Kubernetes components.
 Within a Kind cluster, every Kubernetes node is a Docker container.
-These containers operate within the same linux network namespace, facilitating communication via the Docker bridge network.
+These containers operate within the same network namespace, facilitating communication via the Docker bridge network.
 KinD establishes a unique bridge network for each cluster for communication between Kubernetes nodes.
 Let's explore docker networks.

 ```
 macbook-pro % docker network list